CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ## General Observations

 Project meets the acceptance criteria.
 Code repo is available, test scripts are written and CI actions has been used.
+Source code is well written and have sufficiend amount of code level documentation.
+OP is reachable and responsive in general.

 Design diagrams and schemas, which are also mentioned in milestone submission, are included in repository as pdf files and can be found under [schema folder](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/src/schema)